Seanecrocker/Book-Search-Engine/README.md

 # Book-Search-Engine

-The Book Search Engine is a MERN (MongoDB, Express.js, React, Node.js) stack application that allows users to search for books using the Google Books API and save their favorite books to a personal account.
-The application features user authentication, allowing users to sign up, log in, and manage their saved books.
+The Book Search Engine is a MERN (MongoDB, Express.js, React, Node.js) stack application that allows users to search for books using the Google Books API and find out more about their favorite books!

 ## Technologies Used
 	React